 Then there's turning science into a religion (taking the next step).
 Where science stops become about doubt and skepticism, but anyone questioning the consensus, must be destroyed.
 That's anti-science -- Science is skepticism, Fascism is consensus.

 There's very few scientific facts, and most of the past ones we were 100% sure were right, turned out to be wrong later.
 There are LOTS of scientific theories, that the layperson thinks is fact, like anthropogenic global warming, that oil is dinosaur juice (Fossil Fuels) versus abiotic oil.
 There's a whole lot that's new or relatively new: like the whole concept of tectonic plates and how the earth moves was popularized in my lifetime (1960's).
-There's a whole lot of unknowns that we just can't explain at all like Sonoluminescence (how the fuck does a sound wave convert to light, underwater?).
+There's a whole lot of unknowns that we just can't explain at all: read Unexplained Phenomena.
 Then there's things we can only hypothesize about, but have no way to prove/disprove, thus it's a scientific religion: dark matter, dark energy, how many dimensions in super-string theory, and so on.
 These people are unaware of the 4 Stages of Scientific Discovery.

 The democrats are often screaming about how, "Science" validates their view, but only by ignoring all contradictions, skeptics and doubters, then they want to legislate and force others into acceptance, based on "science".
 When science is the people still questioning the claims, not those that are bleating like sheeple and following it.